National Resource Center

-The National Resource Center (NRC) program of the United States Department of Education provides funding grants to American universities to establish, strengthen, and operate language and area or international studies centers that will be national resources for teaching any modern foreign language.
+The National Resource Center (NRC) program of the United States Department of Education provided funding grants to American universities to establish, strengthen, and operate language and area or international studies centers that were national resources for teaching any modern foreign language.

-Also known as Title VI grants, because the program is formally established in Title VI, Part A, § 602 of the Higher Education Act of 1965 (Title VI was originally authorized as Title VI of the National Defense Education Act of 1958 as a response to the launch of Sputnik and the U.S. government’s recognition that a stronger and broader capacity in foreign language and area studies was needed); these grants support undergraduate and graduate programs that focus on:
+Also known as Title VI grants, because the program was formally established in Title VI, Part A, § 602 of the Higher Education Act of 1965 (Title VI was originally authorized as Title VI of the National Defense Education Act of 1958 as a response to the launch of Sputnik and the U.S. government’s recognition that a stronger and broader capacity in foreign language and area studies was needed); these grants supported undergraduate and graduate programs that focus on: